 - Occupational Discount: Some professions like policeman, firefighter, doctor, dentist, nurse, and teachers qualify for special discounts because they tend to drive less and/or take fewer risks.
-Smart Riskologist trick: If your occupation could technically fit a number of different fields, try filling out your application with each one to see which produces the lowest premium.
+Savings tip: If your occupation could technically fit a number of different fields, try filling out your application with each one to see which produces the lowest premium.

 - Affiliation Discounts: Were you ever in a fraternity or sorority?
 Member of your state’s bar or any other professional group?
 There could be a discount for you.
 Ask for it!

 - Paperless Statement Discount: It costs money to stuff and mail envelopes, and some insurance companies will give you a discount if you opt for paperless statements.